ELE495-2425Summer/capstoneproject-automind-grup-14/README.md

     - SSH access or monitor + keyboard setup
     - Internet connection for package installations
     - A verified OpenAI API key
-    > Optional: Android device with the mobile app (for remote control)
+    - Android device with the mobile app (for remote control)
-    > Describe the steps required to install and set up the project.
-Include any prerequisites, dependencies, and commands needed to get the project running.

 2) Hardware Connections
-Connect the following modules to the Raspberry Pi as per your wiring plan:
+- Connect the following modules to the Raspberry Pi as per your wiring plan:
     - L298N Motor Driver: Connect ENA, ENB, IN1–IN4 to GPIO pins (e.g., 12, 13, 17, 18, 22, 23)
     - HC-SR04 Ultrasonic Sensor: Connect Trig and Echo to GPIO (e.g., GPIO5, GPIO6)
     - MPU-6050 Gyroscope: Connect to I2C pins (SDA = GPIO2, SCL = GPIO3)